-COP26 provided the much-needed catalyst for deeper thought and more decisive action.
+COP26 provided the much-needed catalyst for deeper thought and more decisive climate adaptation action.
 More organisations and projects will be aiming to do what's right by reducing their carbon footprint wherever possible.
 With claims about carbon coming under increasing scrutiny, the only way to mitigate any risk will be to verify and implement recognised standards.

 In turn, this will uncover organisations that are truly serious about sustainability, responding to the challenge of climate change and contributing to the United Nations Sustainable Development Goals, while enhancing performance and resilience.